jnikolich/ManageWrtSettings/README.md

 2. Extract the ZIP file into your desired location.
 We will assume `/opt` in these instructions.
 Extracting the ZIP file will create a subdirectory called `ManageWrtSettings-master`.
 You may rename this subdirectory if you choose.
 Later, you may invoke `managewrt.pl` in one of three ways:
   - By its full path/filename (*e.g. `/opt/ManageWrtSettings-master/managewrt.pl`*),
   - By first switching into its subdirectory and then running `./managewrt.pl`,
-  - By adding the subdirectory to your `%PATH` environment variable and then running `managewrt.pl` .
+  - By adding the subdirectory to your `$PATH` environment variable and then running `managewrt.pl` .

 3. cd into the installation directory and ensure that the script is accessible only by the owner and root.